danriedl/engular/adev/src/content/guide/components/selectors.md

 export class DropZone { }
 </docs-code>

-Angular does not support any other pseudo-classes or pseudo-elements in component selectors.
+Engular does not support any other pseudo-classes or pseudo-elements in component selectors.

 ### Combining selectors